markclements/website/Origins.md

 [![Deamer-lipids](./img/Deamer-lipids.jpg)](http://www.nature.com/nature/journal/v454/n7200/full/454037a.html)

-*Figure: Primitive membranes.
+*Figure: Primitive lipid membranes, perhaps like those that were associated with early life.
 Click the image to learn more*

 Over time, these systems acquired membranes and were able to exist free of the mineral surface.